KobeW50/ReVanced-Documentation/archived/ytm-rv-post.md

-# I am deleting my Reddit account.
-This post will be deleted by a mod when it is outdated.

-(The markdown files of this guide and troubleshooting content can be found [here](https://github.com/KobeW50/ReVanced-Documentation/tree/main/my%20guides).
+> (The markdown files of this guide and troubleshooting content can be found [here](https://github.com/KobeW50/ReVanced-Documentation/tree/main/my%20guides).
 Feel free to use them however you like :)

-**BE SURE TO SEE MY [COMMENT](https://www.reddit.com/r/revancedapp/comments/131beri/guide_for_installing_yt_music_revanced/jhzjzxo?)
-WITH ALL OF THE TROUBLESHOOTING INFO.**
+**BE SURE TO SEE MY [COMMENT]() WITH ALL OF THE TROUBLESHOOTING INFO.**